AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 #### Filtering users

 Learning Manager Administrator can apply filtering to the users before importing them.
-For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.&nbsp;
+For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.

 ## Export {#export}